 The roughly 300 groups calling themselves citizen “militias” in the US are far from well regulated.
-Most of them are far-right organizations that stockpile weapons and openly oppose the US federal government, which they see as tyrannical.
+Most of them are far-right organizations that stockpile weapons and openly oppose the US government, which they see as tyrannical.
 Of course, the very fact that such organizations are allowed to exist proves that the government is not tyrannical, but such is the power of constitutional myths.

 How Do Most Americans View the Second Amendment Today?

 US founders certainly never imagined the array of weaponry available in the 21st century.
 Above all, it is America’s resistance to adjusting laws to fit new gun realities that baffles leaders like Ardern.
 Instead of pragmatically responding to today’s challenges, the US strains its eyes by holding any new gun law up to the fuzzy light of an aging parchment.
 The debate always returns to words written a century before the first assault weapons were invented.

 However, there are signs that the American teens who keep marching today will live to see real change.
 While very few Americans favor abolishing the right to bear arms, extreme pro-gun views are out of step with the current US political mainstream.
 According to polls conducted since 2017, the majority of Americans favor stricter gun laws, regardless of their political affiliation.
 And the numbers are climbing.